oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 She routes the license,
 along with her question around specific data content classification to her colleagues in the legal department for consideration and approval.

-### 5.3.21 Intent{#uc4--standards-use--intent}
+### 5.5.21 Intent{#uc4--standards-use--intent}

 Maya reviews the dataset intent, and notices that the data is intended for "AI, Training", which aligns with her project goals.
 The declaration also signals to Maya that the premium price placed on the dataset is appropriate because it is intended and expected to be of higher quality than data intended for other uses.

-### 5.3.22 Proprietary Data Presence{#uc4--standards-use--proprietary-data-presence}
+### 5.5.22 Proprietary Data Presence{#uc4--standards-use--proprietary-data-presence}

 Maya reviews the metadata around proprietary data presence and notes that there is a contact listed for the copyright.
 She flags the values "Jonathan Reeves, Esq., Email: jreeves@globaltradedatahublegal.com, Phone: +1-555-012-3456" for her legal colleagues to use in clarifying the copyright application and confirming whether the company should use the dataset, or whether the copyright will limit commercial applications once the AI is trained with the data input.

-## 5.4 Outcome{#uc4--outcome}
+## 5.6 Outcome{#uc4--outcome}

-Through application of the data provenance standards metadata for its global tariff schedule datasets, Navisphere Logistics, Ltd. has achieved a significant enhancement in the operational efficiency and accuracy of its AI-driven tariff prediction models.
+Through application of the data provenance standards metadata for its global tariff schedule datasets Navisphere Logistics, Ltd. has achieved a significant enhancement in the operational efficiency and accuracy of its AI-driven tariff prediction models.
 The outcome includes:

-- **Improved data consistency and compatibility**:
+- Improved data consistency and compatibility:
   By specifying the version used for the metadata, Navisphere ensured that all datasets adhered to a uniform standard, facilitating seamless integration and interpretation by the AI models, regardless of the data's origin or when it was collected.

-- **Enhanced data identification and access**:
+- Enhanced data identification and access:
   The establishment of a unique metadata identifier and a metadata unique URL for each dataset enabled easy identification, access, and reference, streamlining the data ingestion process for the AI systems, and reducing the time spent on data preprocessing.

-- **Streamlined data lineage and dependency tracking**:
+- Streamlined data lineage and dependency tracking:
   The metadata location for datasets feeding the current dataset allowed Navisphere to efficiently manage data dependencies and lineage, ensuring that updates or corrections in source datasets could be rapidly propagated through the system, maintaining the accuracy and timeliness of tariff predictions.

-- **Increased accountability and data integrity**:
+- Increased accountability and data integrity:
   Detailed metadata entries for the creator, source, and data origin geography provided clear accountability and context for the data, enhancing trust in the data's reliability and compliance with regional laws and international regulations.

-- **Better data privacy and security measures**:
+- Better data privacy and security measures:
   The application of privacy enhancing technologies (PETs) and the careful classification of data confidentiality ensured that personally identifiable information (PII) and sensitive personal information (SPI) were adequately protected, aligning with global privacy standards and ethical considerations in AI application.

-- **Legal compliance**:
+- Legal compliance:
-  Detailed metadata on data processing and storage geographies, consent locations, and the license to use the data ensured that all AI operations remained within legal boundaries, respecting data sovereignty laws and consent agreements.
+  Detailed metadata on data processing and storage geographies, consent locations, and the license to use the data ensured that all AI operations remained within legal boundaries, respecting data sovereignty laws and consent.

 -------